What is a newswire and how does it work?

 • Fewer journalists than ever use them to find actual stories than they did in the past

-• Press releases are presented along literally all of the other stories on the wire that are vying for journalists' attention, so the vast majority get overlooked
+• Press releases are presented along with literally all of the other stories on the wire that are vying for journalists' attention, so the vast majority get overlooked

 So, do real people still use newswires?
 We asked them!